 No one likes losing money, but when you live abroad and need to transfer your money between currencies, you face two international banking problems that both end up leaving you with less than you started with.
 The first is the exchange rate because it’s not always in your favor.
 The second is the transaction fees, wire fees, and other ways banks get a piece of your pie.
 To make international transfers as seamless as possible and leave more of your money in your pocket, you need a service that gives you a competitive exchange rate and has low fees.
-For international transfers and other cross-currency banking needs, I can’t recommend TransferWise enough and wish I had discovered it sooner.
+For international transfers and other cross-currency banking needs, I can’t recommend TransferWise enough and feel it’s the best way to send money abroad.
+I wish I had discovered it sooner.
 I didn’t realize just how easy and cost effective it would be.

 TransferWise review: Best way to send money abroad

 Back in the day when I first moved to France, we wanted to buy a car so I needed to transfer my American dollars into our French account.
 I wasn’t aware of TransferWise or similar services at the time and ended up with a terrible exchange rate and a US$50 international wire fee through my American bank.
 Not to mention the week I had to wait for the money to arrive.
 Then, I learned that there was a better way.

 Enter TransferWise, a UK-based money transfer company that I’ve found to be the best way to send money abroad…